 Finally, special guests Chris Reiff and Chris Trevas joined me on stage to talk about just a few of the WWII relics that made their way into the Star Wars Universe.
 Whether it is the Meteor jet aircraft engine or stormtrooper blasters, the Star Wars universe was filled with props originally used in the 1940’s.

 The line before the panel stretches around the third floor.
+From World War to Star Wars was the most attended Star Wars University panel of the convention |

 Given the amazing turnout and interest, I hope there is opportunity in the future for more From World War to Star Wars presentations.
 If you would like to see more, please leave a comment or tweet me @ColeHorton.